Mepsy – Methodology & Assumptions

 ABOUT MEPSY

 Mepsy is an online tool to model the impacts of energy and carbon reduction policies for appliances and equipment.
-Mepsy’s dynamic, user-friendly interface is designed to help policymakers, analysts, funders and other stakeholders identify and prioritize global and national efficiency policy opportunities and project the impacts of different policy options.
+Mepsy’s dynamic, user-friendly interface is designed to help policymakers, analysts, funders, and other stakeholders identify and prioritize global and national efficiency policy opportunities and project the impacts of different policy options.
 The tool is free to use, and the underlying product data is updated regularly from multiple data sources.

-The Mepsy model is based on a bottom-up stock accounting method that accumulates unit sales and retirements to estimate the number of appliances in use in each country (the stock), and multiplies it by the average unit energy consumption (UEC) under different policy scenarios to derive the national final energy consumption.
+The Mepsy model is based on a bottom-up stock accounting method that accumulates unit sales and retirements to estimate the number of appliances in use in each country (the stock) and multiplies it by the average unit energy consumption (UEC) under different policy scenarios to derive the final national energy consumption.
 The UEC reflects the efficiency and usage of products and can be adjusted by the user to reflect the impact of efficiency standards.
 The national energy consumption is finally multiplied by country-specific factors reflecting the transmission and distribution losses of the electric grid, the heat rate (efficiency of fossil fuel power plants), and grid emission factor (the CO2 intensity of the electricity generation mix) to determine CO2 emissions and primary energy consumption.
 The model is pre-loaded with data that allows the user to run analyses for 162 countries.

 METHODOLOGY